quicwg/base-drafts/draft-ietf-quic-http.md

 A PRIORITY frame identifies a request to priotize, and a request upon which that request is dependent.
-A Prioritized Request ID or Stream Dependency ID identifies a client initiated request using the corresponding stream ID when the corresponding PUSH_PRIORITIZED or PUSH_DEPENDENT flag is not set.
+A Prioritized Request ID or Stream Dependency ID identifies a client-initiated request using the corresponding stream ID when the corresponding PUSH_PRIORITIZED or PUSH_DEPENDENT flag is not set.
 Setting the PUSH_PRIORITIZED or PUSH_DEPENDENT flag causes the Prioritized Request ID or Stream Dependency ID (respectively) to identify a server push using a Push ID